vertocode/vuetage/README.md

 ## Installation

-You can install the Vuetage library using either npm or yarn.
+You can install the Vuetage library using your prefer package manager.

 ### Yarn